-A detailed description of the refund claim process can be found here.
+A detailed description of the refund claim process can be found on Alibaba’s website.

 It’s a matter of proving the supplier wrong.
 Some cases can be rather ‘obvious’, especially when the goods get damaged or are severely defective – or not even shipped.

 However, we have received reports from disgruntled buyers around the world, claiming that Alibaba has not done enough to protect them when things went wrong.

 That said, in all the cases that we received, the dispute was filed based on the product not meeting the buyer’s perceived quality standard.

 This is extremely tricky, as Alibaba.com simply cannot act based on this.
 If they had to issue refunds every time a buyer claimed to not be satisfied with the quality standard – and without the need to return the goods – the sellers would be exposed to systematic fraud and be bankrupted within a matter of weeks.